Wensley, North Yorkshire

 Wensley's Holy Trinity Church dates to 1300 and is a Grade I listed building.
 It is now redundant and cared for by the Churches Conservation Trust.
-It was featured as the wedding venue of James and Helen Herriot in the British television series All Creatures Great and Small, in the episode "The Last Furlong".
+It was featured as the wedding venue of James and Helen Herriot in the 1978 BBC television series All Creatures Great and Small, in the episode "The Last Furlong".

 Wensley's railway station is now closed.
 It was situated 1 mi to the north between Wensley and Preston-under-Scar, on the Wensleydale Railway line which still passes the village.

 Leyburn Old Glebe nature reserve lies about 400 m east of the village.

 Ernie Gillatt, a footballer active in the 1920s, was born in Wensley.